Allbirds: 2014–2020: Founding

-2021–present: Public offering
+2021–present: Public offering and AI pivot

 Allbirds went public on the Nasdaq on November 3, 2021, with the ticker symbol BIRD at a price of $12–14.
 That year, the company removed a line that it was "the first 'sustainable' IPO" from its listing after pressure from the Securities and Exchange Commission (SEC).
 A month before the IPO, Allbirds reduced its references to "sustainability principles and objectives" by half.
-The company lost $25.9M against $2.2M of revenue the previous year, which Zwillinger said was in pursuit of a sustainable business model.
+The company lost $25.9M against $219M of revenue the previous year, which Zwillinger said was in pursuit of a sustainable business model.
 Allbirds leaned further into its brand as sustainable by collaborating with Adidas to create a sneaker "that promises to have almost no carbon footprint" and by focusing on environmental impact in its advertising.

 According to a GlobalData consumer panel, the company began a decline in annual sales by 2022 as its brand was seen as part of 2010s Silicon Valley attire and its shoes' lack of durability became better known.
 Other brands, such as Atoms and Veja, were claimed to be taking some of Allbirds' market share as early as 2020 in a Wall Street Journal article by Jacob Gallagher.
 The 2022 release of the Tree Flyer ended a period of experimentation with the company's offerings, including leggings, jackets, and dresses, which were unpopular with its customer base.
 Suzanne Kapner of The Wall Street Journal reported that "Other types of apparel that Allbirds introduced such as $250 puffer jackets and $88 dresses, also made from merino wool, didn't attract customers and had to be discounted.
 The company has since discontinued its leggings and other performance clothing and liquidated unsold apparel at a cost of roughly $13 million."
 The Financial Times Lauren Indvik criticized Allbirds' new clothes, such as cardigans and other sweaters, as overly simple.